 In an effort to extend our community-academic partnership building capacity, we are inviting you to assist us with identifying and matching on- and off-campus partners as possible.

+Our goal is to make it easier for faculty, staff, members of student organizations and others on campus to contribute their expertise via volunteer service and/or providing education/training that is aligned with the goals and priorities of our community partners.
 Long term, we envision a registry intended to assist us with amplifying the translation of health information to community via accessible, culturally appropriate targeted techniques.
-Immediately, our goal is to make it easier for faculty, staff, members of student organizations and others on campus to contribute their expertise via volunteer service and/or providing education/training that is aligned with the goals and priorities of our community partners.
-This effort is being led by our Community Engagement Program Manager, Tyson Jackson, who is currently working with numerous Dane County-based organizations.
+This effort is being led by our Senior Community Outreach Coordinator, Tyson Jackson, who is currently working with numerous Dane County-based organizations.

 We have two pathways below: one is for those who want to volunteer service, but need help finding opportunities to do this.
 The other is for those interested in providing a community presentation or engaging in a community conversation about a topic.
 Each route will take you to a brief survey intended to assist us with assisting you!

 Community organizations we work with are often hosting events and looking for volunteers to assist.
 This could be a one-time thing or an ongoing opportunity.
 We believe it is important to demonstrate that you care before others care what you know.

 Are you ready to build relationships with Madison community leaders?

 Share Health Info and/or Education in the Community

 We have opportunities to connect academic partners with diverse community partners for presentations and discussions geared to community audiences.
 This could be a one-time offering or an ongoing opportunity.

 Do you have expertise in a specific field or on a health/wellness issue that you’re interested in sharing with community audiences?

 I have worked with the CCHE for the past year, and they have been an excellent resource for my work in community outreach.
 They have provided thoughtful suggestions for partnerships and continued support throughout my time working with them.
 I am grateful for the CCHE!